gca-research-group/tee-morello-performance-experiments/README.md

 The parameter to measure is the number of attestables that can be created on a Morello Board before consuming 90% of its memory.
 In addition to the number of attestables, we collected metrics about the time it takes the operating system to wipe the memory used by the attestables.

-The setup of the experiment is shown in the figure below:
+The setup of the experiment is shown in the Figure 2:

 <p align="center">
   <img src="./figs/maxnumberofatts.png" alt="Max number of attestable that can be created before exhausting memory" width="80%"/>
 </p>
-<p align="center"><em>Figure 1: Max number of attestables that can be created before exhausting memory.</em></p>
+<p align="center"><em>Figure 2: Max number of attestables that can be created before exhausting memory.</em></p>

 ## Steps of the Experiment